sringaribasavesh/Weather_API/README.md

-Here's a well-structured **README** for your Weather Web Application:

----

 # 🌤 Weather Web Application

 A simple **Flask-based Weather Web Application** that fetches real-time weather data using the **OpenWeatherMap API**.
 Users can enter a city and country name to get temperature, humidity, and wind speed details.